Hakuba Cortina will be opening on December 13th 2025

 Reserve your ski experience

 Hakuba Cortina Ski Resort sits at the northernmost part of Hakuba Valley in northwestern Nagano Prefecture at the base of the Northern Japan Alps.
-The valley was a 1998 Nagano Winter Olympics venue and is famous for its light, dry "Japow" snow.
+The valley is famous for its light, dry "Japow" snow.

 Cortina is renowned for having the highest snowfall in Hakuba Valley and being the area's premier destination for natural powder.
 It connects to Hakuba Norikura Onsen Ski Resort, offers challenging terrain with excellent tree skiing, and features the ski-in/ski-out Hotel Green Plaza (253 rooms).